widelang/draft/README.md

 Somethings to notice:

 **#1**
-Static Entities or Functions are accessed without `.` Intent.
+Static Entities or Functions are accessed without `.` Intent but with `..`.

 **#2**
 Non-static Entities or Functions are accessed with only one `.` Intent independent of their characteristic (`.`,`..`,`#`).